erikaris/scripting_for_fun/twitter_mining/settingup_twitter_account.md

 It's strongly encouraged that you already have a Twitter Account in order to be able to follow the meetup material.
 If you do not have a Twitter account, please create one and follow @rladiesjakarta and @rladiesbogor :)

-## Setting Up Your Twitter Account
+## I. Setting Up Your Twitter Account
 1. Login to [developer.twitter.com](https://developer.twitter.com/en/apps) using your Twitter credentials (user name and password).

 2. Create new app to obtain keys and tokens.